Written by Karan French

 "This "limited ingredient" cured my cat from allergies and horrible break-out scabs caused by regular cat food."

-• Canidae Pure Grain-Free Dry
+• Canidae Pure Goodness Salmon Recipe (Dry)

 star